BaconCake/retro-rewind-movie-workshop/README.md

 # Retro Rewind Movie Workshop

-Custom VHS cover art and New Release standee tool for [Retro Rewind](https://store.steampowered.com/app/2427940/Retro_Rewind/) (Steam Early Access).
+Custom VHS cover art and New Release standee tool for [Retro Rewind](https://store.steampowered.com/app/2427940/Retro_Rewind/) (Steam).

 ## What it does